 Dynamic Research Education Academy for Mentoring Students in STEM (DREAM-STEM)

-NASA's Minority University Research and Education Project (MUREP) created this unique funding opportunity for women-centered institutions to address the gender gap in STEM-related fields.
-As statistics reveal, while women are obtaining a higher percentage of undergraduate degrees than men, only 10% of women's degrees are in STEM.
-Moreover, female scientists, engineers, and mathematicians are far less represented in the workforce.
-The NASA award, which totals $5 million allocated to seven different women's colleges and universities across the country, is a milestone for Simmons University.
+DREAM was established in 2023 and funded by NASA_MUREP through June 2025.
+NASA's Minority University Research and Education Project (MUREP) created this funding opportunity for women-centered institutions to address the gender gap in STEM fields.
+Statistics show that while women are earning a higher percentage of undergraduate degrees than men, only 10% of women's degrees are in STEM.
+Moreover, women scientists, engineers, and mathematicians are far less represented in the workforce.
+The $5 million NASA award was allocated to seven women's colleges and universities across the country.

 DREAM Program Activities